-The University of Washington Bothell's Bachelor of Arts in Health Studies provides the opportunity to work with our committed faculty to develop knowledge and skills useful for improving the health of individuals and communities.
-Learn more.
+The Bachelor of Arts in Health Studies provides the opportunity to work with our committed faculty to develop knowledge and skills useful for improving the health of individuals and communities.

 Offering two tracks: an RN to BSN program for transfer students who have completed an Associate in Nursing Degree with an RN license and a First Year Entry nursing program for university freshman students.

 The Master of Nursing program prepares nurses for advanced leadership roles in health care practice, education, administration and research settings.

 We offer minors in Health Studies and Health Education and Promotion.